 It seems as though once you have the plugin selected, you can talk to ChatGPT as you normally would.
 It will then translate your questions into data, and provide you with a clear answer.

-What can the ChatGPT Code Interpreter plugin do?
+ChatGPT Code Interpreter plugin capabilities

 While the Code Interpreter is incredibly powerful at crunching through numbers and analysing any data-set you throw its way – it’s also fantastic at visualising this data.
 Like Wolfram, the code interpreter is extremely proficient at creatively turning data into a digestible, comprehensive format.
 There doesn’t even need to be more prompt engineering involved.